AungZinTun/django-nuxt/setting-up-backend.md

                   'bio', 'gender', 'birth_date', 'id')
 ```

-Then we define the views that will use these serializers, routes and views to deliver the data to the frontend.
+Then we define the views and viewsets that will use these serializers to deliver the data to the frontend.

 ```python
 # accounts/views.py